ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/HowToGuides/CreatingASlider/README.md

 Select the `Sphere` GameObject then click `Add Component` and add the `ColorChooser` component.

-Drag and drop the `Sphere` GameObject into the `Target` property on the `ColorChooser` component and set the `Colors -> Size` property value to `3` on the `ColorChooser` component then specify 3 distinct color choices for each color element.
+Drag and drop the `Sphere` GameObject into the `Target` property on the `ColorChooser` component and set the `Colors -> Size` property value to `3` on the `ColorChooser` component then specify three distinct color choices for each color element.

 ![Add ColorChooser Component And Configure Properties](assets/images/AddColorChooserComponentAndConfigureProperties.png)